Featured news

 World Pancreatic Cancer Day: Addenbrooke’s patient opens up about healing power of nature

-An Addenbrooke’s cancer patient says the healing power of nature, and going for daily walks around the Colleges of the University of Cambridge are helping him live with stage four pancreatic cancer.
+Mohammed says nature and daily walks around the University of Cambridge help him live with stage four pancreatic cancer.

 Project launches to increase genetic testing for cancer patients